 3 Prior to pumping for wet process.

 Class B concrete is an air entrained concrete for general use.
-Class D, G or P concrete may be substituted for Class B concrete.
+Class D or P concrete may be substituted for Class B concrete.
 Additional requirements are:

 The coarse aggregate shall have a nominal maximum size of 1½ inches or smaller.